sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 Flex is a full-fledged marketplace solution, complete with payment capabilities.
-In this article, you will learn about the Flex default payment integration, implemented with Stripe, as well as the alternatives in case you decide to not use Stripe on your marketplace.
+In this article, you will learn about the Flex default payment integration, implemented with Stripe, as well as some alternatives in case the default integration does not fully serve your marketplace needs.

 ## Marketplace payment flow